What is expected as an E-Club member?

 - Pay all membership fees in a timely manner.

 - Contribute to our members group – Along with email & Facebook, our Website is our major method of discussion in the place of a regular meeting.
 It is where we put up all information such as reports, project updates, upcoming events and general discussion.
-Posting on the Website “Members area” is a way of acknowledging that you are keeping up to date with the information and you may find ways that you can assist members with projects through your knowledge or resources.
+Making comments, posting on the Website are ways of acknowledging that you are keeping up to date with the information and you may find ways that you can assist members with projects through your knowledge or resources.

 - Complete a member profile – All members to provide a profile & photo for the website by sending to our Secretary to be placed on the website.
 Also fill in the ‘This is Me’ section of the forum.

-- Participate in the Monthly Online Board Meetings – apologies to be sent to secretary or president if cannot attend.
+- Participate in the Bi-monthly Online Board Meetings – apologies to be sent to secretary or president if you cannot attend.
 During meetings use online chat to submit questions.

 - Contribute to project fundraising through sourcing donations – Fundraising helps our club to fund many projects every year.
-Become a centurion by donating $ 100 annually to Rotary to eradicate polio.
+Become a Rotary Foundation Centurion by donating AU$100 annually to the Rotary Foundation to eradicate polio.